johscheuer/theforeman-coreos-kubernetes/README.md

 If you want to use different prefixes you have to adjust the names of the snippets.

 ## Global host Parameters
 - kubernetes-binary-server: server which provides the Kubernetes binaries to download.
-Should be as default: [https://storage.googleapis.com/kubernetes-release](https://storage.googleapis.com/kubernetes-release)
+Default is: [https://storage.googleapis.com/kubernetes-release](https://storage.googleapis.com/kubernetes-release)
 - install-disk: e.g. /dev/sda
 - mirror-server: your mirror server if you don't want to download CoreOS every time you install a node
 - overlay_network: 10.0.0.0/16 used by flannel.